iker-gonzalez/cub3d/README.md

 ### Controls
 You can use `AWSD` to move `UP`, `DOWN`, `LEFT`, `RIGHT` respectively.
 Use right and left arrows to look right and left in the maze.
-For restart the game press `ESC` or click on the red cross of window.
+For restarting the game press `ESC` or click on the red cross on the upper-left corner of the window.

 ### Credit